 Since Neural Network (NN) architectures, such as the LSTM, have high representational capabilities, several different converged models (corresponding to different minima for the same training data) could give comparable end-to-end performance but could produce dramatically different results when the models are used to determine functional properties of the underlying physical systems.
 In our case, for example, we intended to use the learned models to determine the regions and subregions carrying the most relevant information in the decoding of different characters.
-Therefore, we used an entirely different NN architecture, namely a convolutional neural network (CNN) model, where the time series training data around each frame was converted into an image (Methods; Extended Data Table 8).
+Therefore, we used an entirely different NN architecture, namely a convolutional neural network (CNN) model, where the time series training data around each frame was converted into an image (Methods; Supplementary Table 8).
 The exact same tasks were replicated for both LSTM and CNN networks.
-Indeed, the CNN model reached comparable high performance to that of the LSTM model in decoding characters (Extended Data Fig. 3; Extended Data Table 6) and yielded similar results to the LSTM pipeline in the subsequent analyses detailed below.
+Indeed, the CNN model reached comparable high performance to that of the LSTM model in decoding characters (Supplementary Fig. 3; Supplementary Table 6) and yielded similar results to the LSTM pipeline in the subsequent analyses detailed below.
 The consistency of results between the two NN models (LSTM and CNN) is critical, especially when assessing the importance of different brain regions in the decoding process, since it ensures that the results are not merely an artifact of model optimizations.
+Lastly, the observation that both NN models performed significantly better than the other classifiers we tried (e.g., linear SVM; Methods) suggests that the nonlinear dynamics between the input features are a critical aspect of the decoding process that are not captured by traditional machine learning methods (Supplementary Table 6).
+It is possible, however, that if the recorded neurons were sampled from the relevant regions (e.g. face areas) or the degree of invariance in the presented stimuli was reduced (e.g. repeated still images of the characters under a few conditions), the traditional machine learning methods would perform satisfactorily as well.